docker-library/docs/websphere-liberty/content.md

 # Overview

-This image contains IBM WebSphere Application Server for Developers V8.5.5 Liberty Profile and the IBM Java Runtime Environment 7.1 SR1.
+This image contains IBM WebSphere Application Server for Developers Liberty Profile and the IBM Java Runtime Environment.
 For more information on WebSphere Application Server Liberty Profile, see the [WASdev][getting-started] site.

 # Usage